-When I first got this blog, I was sure there were web analytics attached, and I just couldn’t find the right button.
+When I first got this blog, I was sure there was web analytics attached, and I just couldn’t find the right button.
 It drove me slightly crazy to blog and blog but not know — was anybody listening?

-Eventually I realized that there was no button, I just had to install my own analytics.
+Eventually, I realized that there was no button, I just had to install my own analytics.
 I chose a small, free, client-side package because a) I only want to measure traffic and marketing referrals and b) I need a client-side package in order to be able to measure this particular site.

 Analytics are magical.
 They are instant feedback.
 When I installed analytics here, I learned that I wasn’t shouting into the wind.
 More interestingly, I learned that more of my audience wanted to hear about analytics, as opposed to just great ways to increase conversion rate, and so, I’ve started to concentrate on that topic a little more (as you see!)